Stable allocations in discrete exchange economies: A generalization of the TTC algorithm

-Given $u\in U$ and $k=2, 3, \dots, n$, let
+Given $u\in U$ and $k=1, \ldots, n$, let

-$B^k_i(u)$ denotes the set of utilities that $i$ can achieve through a trade in a coalition of size at most $k$, and that assures each of $i$'s trading partner $j$ at least the utility $u_j$.
+$B^k_i(u)$ denotes the set of utilities that agent $i$ can achieve through a trade in a coalition of size at most $k$, and that assures each of $i$'s trading partner $j$ at least the utility $u_j$.
 Since $i$ can form a coalition $\{i\}$, $v_i(\w_i) \in B^k_i(u)$.

 Now define a function $T_k:U\to U$ by $(T_k u)_i=\max B^k_i(u)$.
 We use the notation $T_k u$ rather than $T_k(u)$ for the values of the function $T_k$.
-In words, the function $T_ku$ lets each agent $i$ obtain the best possible utility that they can achieve by forming a trade with at most $k$ agents, and by ensuring that each of her trading partners enjoys at least the utility that they are guaranteed to obtain in the vector $u$.
-Importantly, the vector $u$ corresponds to a \emph{pre}-allocation: it could be a ``fantasy'' in which multiple agents consume the same goods; and the image $T_k u$.
-We shall see in Lemma~\ref{lem:Talgobasic}, however, that when utilities are monotonic then the fixed points of $T_k$ correspond to actual allocations.
+In words, the function $T_ku$ lets each agent $i$ obtain the best possible utility that she can achieve by forming a trade with at most $k-1$ other agents, and by ensuring that each of her trading partners enjoys at least the utility that they are guaranteed to obtain in the vector $u$.
+Importantly, the vector $u$ corresponds to a \emph{pre}-allocation: it could be a ``fantasy'' in which multiple agents consume the same goods.
+We shall see in Lemma~\ref{lem:Talgobasic}, however, that when there exist no indifferences due to injective utility functions, any fixed point of $T_k$ corresponds to an actual allocation.

-In the following, we will work with either $k=2$ of $k=\abs{A}$.
-In each case the value of $k$ will be obvious and so we shall suppress the dependence of $T$ on $k$ in our notation.
+In the following, we shall suppress the dependence of $T$ on $k$ in our notation.
 The algorithm we are interested in consists of iterates of the function $T$, and so we shall denote by $T^m$ the composition of $T$ with itself $m$ times.
-Formally, the $m$th iterate of $T$ is defined recursively by $T^m u = T(T^{m-1}u)$ for $m=2, 3, \dots$.
+Formally, the $m$-th iterate of $T$ is defined recursively by $T^m u = T(T^{m-1}u)$ for $m=2, 3, \dots$.
 The key observation is that the function $T$ is monotone decreasing, so that $u\leq u'$ implies that $Tu'\leq Tu$.
 In turn, this means that the composition of $T$ with itself, $T^2$, is monotone increasing.
 Tarski's fixed point theorem therefore applies to the mapping $u\mapsto T^2u$.